How email notifications are sent

 There are a number of SMTP plugins for WordPress.
 You will need to install one of the following and set it up using the details given to you by your web host or third party SMTP host.

-By using the logging add-on, you can easily identify when errors occur, and why they are occurring.
+By using logging, you can easily identify when errors occur, and why they are occurring.
 Reviewing your logs will allow you to see where the notification might be failing, and correct the issue if it’s within the scope of Gravity Forms side of things.
 If the issue happens after passing the email to the wp_mail() function then only your server admin can help you to continue the troubleshooting.

 Check below most common results reported by wp_mail() function.